CPDN-git/CPDN_control_code/README.md

  ```

 ## Build control code
-### OpenIFS 43r3
+### OpenIFS 43r3 model
 #### Linux

 If not already present, obtain the RapidXml header for parsing XML files.
 This is downloaded from the site: [RapidXml](http://rapidxml.sourceforge.net/).
 We only need the file: 'rapidxml.hpp'.
 Download this file and put in the same folder as the code.

-To build the OpenIFS model, a Makefile is used.
+A Makefile is used to build the control code for the OpenIFS 43r3 model.

 Ensure the Makefile uses ../zip/install/lib and ../zip/install/include and then run:
 ```